 - 4.12 To support the consideration of the suitability of the shortlisted sites for a potential allocation of a type appropriate for the Neighbourhood Plan, the SEA process has appraised the key constraints and opportunities present at each of the 19 sites. - 4.13 In this context, the sites have been considered in relation to the SEA Framework of objectives and decision-making questions developed during SEA scoping (Chapter 3) and the baseline information.
-This SEA site assessment was undertaken separately to the site assessment undertaken on behalf of the Ilminster Neighbourhood Plan Steering Group. - 4.14 Sources of information to support the site appraisal process has included (amongst others): OS Maps, MAGIC Interactive Map, Flood Risk Maps for England, Regional Agricultural Land Classification maps, reports and interactive mapping layers available on South Somerset District Council's webpages, Somerset's Historic Environment Record, and the Peripheral Landscape Study for South Somerset.
+This SEA site assessment was undertaken separately to the site assessment undertaken on behalf of the Ilminster Neighbourhood Plan Steering Group, and the findings of the appraisal were fed back to the Neighbourhood Plan Steering Group in late 2020. - 4.14 Sources of information to support the site appraisal process has included (amongst others): OS Maps, MAGIC Interactive Map, Flood Risk Maps for England, Regional Agricultural Land Classification maps, reports and interactive mapping layers available on South Somerset District Council's webpages, Somerset's Historic Environment Record, and the Peripheral Landscape Study for South Somerset.
 These sources are referenced within the baseline information presented in Appendix A of this Environmental Report. - 4.15 The locations of the 19 sites assessed through the SEA process are presented in Figure 4.1 (overleaf).
 Figures 4.2 to 4.5 which follow present some of the key environmental constraints within proximity to the sites.
 Tables 4.2 to 4.20 which follow present the findings of the assessment and provide an indication of each site's sustainability performance in relation to the eight SEA themes.